If you’re looking for the best place to buy cell phones in 2022, don’t make the mistake of going to the most apparent place to buy your phone.

 Finding The Best Place To Buy Phones

-Finding the best place to buy a new phone is an art.
-While I used to think Sam’s Club was the absolute best place to buy a phone, the death of free phones and 2 year contracts has changed the industry and my mind.
+Finding the best place to buy a new phone is fairly straightforward.
+While I used to think Sam’s Club was the absolute best place to buy a phone, the death of free phones and 2-year contracts changed my mind.

 Finding the best price on the phone you want won’t take long, but just a little bit of effort could save you $100 or more.

-Take A Look At Online Retailers And Use Ebates
+Take A Look At Online Retailers And Use Rakuten

-The first place I start my phone search is online because it is easiest.
-You can compare multiple options from almost anywhere including your current cell phone.
+After I check out Amazon, I look at other online retailers online because online shopping is easiest.
+You can compare many options from almost anywhere including your current cell phone service provider.

 When checking out other online retailers, don’t forget about the big box stores you shop at, too.
-Personally, I’d check Best Buy, Walmart, Target, Sams Club, Costco, Office Depot, Staples and any other store you can think of.
+Personally, I’d check Best Buy, Walmart, Target and Sam’s Club or any other store you can think of that sells cell phones.

 Check With Your Carrier

-You wouldn’t be doing yourself any favors by forgetting to price check with your cell phone carrier.
-Occasionally, carriers offer deep discounts on certain phones to entice new customer to their service or keep existing customers from leaving.
+You won’t be doing yourself any favors by forgetting to price check with your cell phone carrier.
+Occasionally, carriers offer deep discounts on certain phones to entice new customers to their service or keep existing customers from leaving.

 Most of the time your carrier won’t have the best deal, but it doesn’t hurt to check.